-As an added bonus, one serving of butternut squash provides over 50% of the required vitamin C intake for the day, which is needed for the building and maintenance of collagen that provides structure to skin and hair.
+One serving of butternut squash also provides over 50 percent of the required vitamin C intake for a day.
+Vitamin C helps build and maintain collagen, which provides structure to skin and hair.

 Maintaining a high fiber diet helps to prevent constipation and promote a healthy digestive tract.

 Studies have suggested that dietary fiber may decrease inflammation and improve immune function.

 A high fiber intake has also been shown to lower blood pressure and cholesterol levels, nourish gut bacteria, and enhance weight loss for people with obesity.